[Exclusive] EU draws up Moldova anti-coup sanctions

 "They were recruited by Shor and probably trained by Russians," said Andrian Cheptonar, a Moldovan MP and former intelligence officer, speaking to The Times.

-But if Shor and Plahotniuc are the big fish the EU aims to net, the legal phrasing appears tight enough to add shoals of minnows in the months to come.
+But if Shor and Plahotniuc are the big fish the EU aims to catch, its legal phrasing appears tight enough to net shoals of minnows also in the months to come.

 Sanctionable offences include "planning, directing, engaging in, directly or indirectly, or supporting" anti-constitutional activities, the draft EU regulation said.